XZouProjects/scCODE/README.md

     group<-group_sccode

-There are tow parameters selectable. "light", True or False, default as True, run scCODE in a light version which saves time. "top_ranked", the number of top-ranked strategies selected (5-10), default as 5.
+There are two parameters selectable. "light", True or False, default as True, run scCODE in a light version which saves time. "top_ranked", the number of top-ranked strategies selected (5-10), default as 5.

 Now, we can run the sample data like below: